 The results of Couder and Fort [2] were contested on statistical grounds by Bohr and co-workers [19, 20], who pointed out that in the double-slit arrangement, the limited amount of data (75 independent trajectories) was insufficient to conclude that an interference pattern emerged.
 Specifically, the fit with a Gaussian distribution was as good as that with the amplitude of the inferred Fraunhofer diffraction pattern.
-The experimental results of Andersen et al [19] were also at odds with those of Couder and Fort [2], in that they observed a strong correlation between the diffraction pattern was apparent in their experiments.
+The experimental results of Andersen et al [19] were also at odds with those of Couder and Fort [2], in that they observed a strong correlation between the diffraction angle and the impact parameter y_i .
+Moreover, no coherent diffraction pattern was apparent in their experiments.
 Subsequently, Rode et al [24] reported direct measurements of the wave fields in the vicinity of the slits, which they found were only weakly altered by the presence of the second slit.